Velainu Vandhutta Vellaikaaran

-Velainu Vandhutta Vellaikaaran is a 2016 Indian Tamil-language Masala film written and directed by S. Ezhil and produced by Vishnu Vishal for Vishnu Vishal Studios, Ezhil and Rajan Natraj for Ezhilmaaran Production alone with Fox Star Studios.
+Velainu Vandhutta Vellaikaaran (Note: "Vellaikaaran", literally translating to "white man", refers to Caucasian men, especially Englishmen.) is a 2016 Indian Tamil-language screwball comedy film written and directed by S. Ezhil and produced by Vishnu Vishal for Vishnu Vishal Studios, Ezhil and Rajan Natraj for Ezhilmaaran Production alone with Fox Star Studios.
 The film stars Vishnu and Nikki Galrani.
 Featuring music composed by C. Sathya, the film began production in August 2015, and ended that December.
 It had a worldwide release on 3 June 2016.
+The film won two Tamil Nadu State Film Awards: Best Comedy Actor (Robo Shankar) and Best Playback Singer Female (Vaikom Vijayalakshmi).

 Plot

 Murugan is the right-hand man of the local MLA Jacket Janakiraman.
 During a mass-marriage function organised by Jacket, eight grooms and a bride out of the 25 couples to be married go missing due to the efforts of Jacket's archenemy MLA Maurdhamuthu.
 Murugan manages to get seven grooms and a bride back, but a groom is still missing.
 To save Jacket's reputation, he asks his best friend Sakkarai to pretend to marry Pushpa, a local dancer and item girl who is known to everyone in the village, despite being betrothed to Hamsavali.
 Unfortunately for Sakkarai, a photo showing him marrying Pushpa is published in the tabloids and goes viral on social media, forcing Hamsavali to break her engagement with Sakkarai unless he divorces Pushpa.
 Sakkarai asks Pushpa to sign the divorce notice, but she refuses to sign unless Sakkarai brings Jacket in front of her and tells her to do so.
 To add to Sakkarai's woes, Pushpa even moves in with him.